-Health insurance can cover you if you’re:
+Health insurance can offer you cover whatever type of patient you are:

-A day patient – where you attend appointments and don't stay overnight
+A day patient, where you attend appointments and don’t stay overnight

-An outpatient – where you receive hospital treatment without staying overnight.
+An outpatient, where you receive hospital treatment without staying overnight

 There are several cover options available.
 Our comparison includes options like:

-Treatment only: A budget option that covers just day and in-patient treatments
+Treatment-only: a budget option that covers just day and in-patient treatments

-a mental health expert.
+a mental health expert

 There are some conditions that are excluded from most health insurance policies, regardless of your age.